 Steps to setting up the VPN

-- Order a VPN service.
+- Order a VPN you want to use in Iran.

 - Use the login credentials from your order to access your premium account.